Premier’s Awards for Indigenous Youth Excellence in Sport

 Applicants must not contact members of the selection committee regarding the status of their nomination.
 All requests for information should be directed to the Indigenous Sport, Physical Activity & Recreation Council (I·SPARC).

-Successful nominees will be notified in October and invited to attend the formal regional ceremonies conducted throughout the province in November 2018.
+Successful nominees will be notified in October.
+Recipients will received an invitation to attend a formal regional ceremony held throughout the six regions in October and November 2020.
 Funding will be provided for each recipient to attend the Regional Awards ceremony.

 Inquiries and eligibility questions should be directed to: